 Skin Cancer Services

 Skin cancer is the most common cancer in the United States.
-More than two million people are diagnosed with the disease each year—more than all cancers of the breast, colon, lung and prostate combined.
+More than 2 million people are diagnosed with the disease each year—more than all cancers of the breast, colon, lung and prostate combined.
 If caught early, most skin cancers are easily treatable.

 Our UCI Health skin cancer specialists are experts in the diagnosis, staging and treatment of patients with simple to complex skin cancers.
 Our board-certified dermatologists are highly skilled in the latest treatments for: